Mookienator/Game-Rating-Program/README.md

 - select a game to see its description or to delete it
 - "Filter By" option to only show games of a certain genre
 - "Sort By" option which allows you to see the games in different orders
+- See stats of a given genre such as count, average, max and min

+## 3. Credit

+https://github.com/rdbende/Sun-Valley-ttk-theme - Sun Valley ttk Theme